anirudhkm/Matrix-converter/README.txt

-This project deals with 3 phase to 3 phase matrix converter.
+This project deals with 3 phase to 3 phase matrix converter which was done by me along with Aparajith Sreedharan and Badri Narayanan.

 The idea of the project is to input 3-phase supply from wind sources, where we can experience variable frequency and voltage.